michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 23. and those which we consider contemptible in the body, to these the more we increase the honour; and on those which are of shame we bestow the greater decoration.

-24. But those members that are honourable in us have no need of adornment:Or, honour. but Aloha hath contempered the body, and given the more honour to the member which is inconsiderable;
+24. But those members that are honourable in us have no need of adornment:

 25. that there should be no divisions in the body, but all the members equally one of the other should have care: